 Parent Governors (elected by Parents) –

-Lucy Yates (Vice Chair of Governors & Member of Resources for Learning Committee) - appointed 17th May 2016 for a 4 year term.
+Lucy Yates (Member of Resource Management Committee) - appointed 17th May 2016 for a 4 year term.

 Mark Long (Vice Chair of Governors, Chair of Resource Management Committee, Member of Standards Committee & Member of Resource Management Committee) - elected 26th January 2017 for a 4 year term.

 Staff Governor (elected by Staff) –